UWrc/UWrc.github.io/docs/tillicum/tillicum.md

 ## Two Factor Authentication

 UW policy is that all services require 2 factor authentication (2FA) by default as a security posture.
-Please go to [<ins>**this 2FA page**</ins>](https://identity.uw.edu/2fa/) and ensure you have 2FA enabled and configured before proceeding with this tutorial.
+Please go to [**this 2FA page**](https://identity.uw.edu/2fa/) and ensure you have 2FA enabled and configured before proceeding with this tutorial.

 :::important
 You need 2FA to log onto any UWIT Research Computing cluster.